 Cranberry Date Quinoa Breakfast Bars

-- Combine canned pumpkin or mashed banana, vanilla, cinnamon, egg, almond milk, honey (optional) and baking soda in a small bowl and mix well.
+- Combine canned pumpkin or mashed banana, vanilla, cinnamon, egg, almond milk, honey (optional) and baking powder in a small bowl and mix well.

 - Next add in the quinoa, oats, flax and cranberries.
 Mix until just combined but do not over mix!

 - Spoon into a greased 8x8 pan and bake at 350 for 22-25 minutes.

 - Let cool completely (at least 30 minutes) then cut into six bar.
 You can wrap them individually then freeze them for up to three months.
 A quick freezer to microwave breakfast!

 - Store in refrigerator for up to one week.
 Serve cold or hot, by themselves or topped with jam/jelly, almond or peanut butter, or drizzle with a bit of honey.

 Whats the most exciting thing you’ve found in your freezer recently?

 Pin this recipe for later and click here to follow @hungryhobby on Pinterest for more delicious recipe ideas and healthy living tips!